Coupling Brownian loop soups and random walk loop soups at all polynomial scales: Coupling the loop soups

 \subsection{Acknowledgments}

 We thank Yifan Gao, Xinyi Li and Pierre Nolin for useful discussions.
+We thank the anonymous referees for their careful reading and for pointing out a citation error related to the KMT coupling in an earlier version of the manuscript.
 We also acknowledge the support by a GRF grant from the Research Grants Council of the Hong Kong SAR (project 11305825).